-Over the following twenty-seven years those five stocks between them would have returned around $140,350 by way of cash dividends.
-Or put another way, those dividends would have pretty much returned the total starting capital outlay.
+Over the following twenty-seven years, those five stocks would have returned around $140,350 by way of cash dividends between them.
+Or put another way, cash dividends would have pretty much returned the total starting capital outlay.

 You can’t really say that about the likes of PepsiCo.
-This is why it’s strange to see comments of folks who’ve held, very often for rather short periods of time, saying that they’ve sold up because of fears of healthy eating (to use a common reason right now).
+This is why it’s strange to see comments of folks who have held, very often for rather short periods of time, saying that they have sold up because of fears surrounding healthy eating (to use a common reason right now).
 As the St. Agnes portfolio aptly demonstrates, even a small number of “winners” will more than make up for the losers over the long-run.